 The Rufous Hummingbird is a beautiful-looking bird and it is also quite easy to tell the difference between the male and female.

 The males are a lovely bright orange and have a small white patch on their throats.
 Some males also have a green streak on their body.
 Females are not as brightly colored as males.
 They are brown with a streak of orange.
 Instead of having a white patch on their throat, it is orange.

 These Hummingbirds are around 8cm and have a wingspan of 10cm.
 They like to call Ohio home due to the fantastic countryside and habitat.
 These birds are quite common at all heights.
 They are also a friend to humans as their favorite snack is bugs.

-Although some of these hummingbirds like to call Ohio home, they also migrate as well.
+Although some of these hummingbirds live in Ohio, they do migrate.
 In the winter months, they will head south to the Gulf of Mexico.
-In the summer months, they tend to stay around the Northern parts of the United States and they also like to venture into Canada as well.
+In the summer months, they stay around the Northern parts of the United States and they also like to venture into Canada.

 The male and female black-chinned are the same species, believe it or not!

 The males have a stunning purple collar with a black head.
 The body is very interesting as they have a mix of various colors.
 Some of these colors are brown, gray, white, and a tinge of green and red.
 The female is a very colorful green and has brown-tipped wings and a gray front.

 These hummingbirds are around 10cm and they have a wingspan of 10 to 12cm.
 The Black-Chinned Hummingbird can be found in various parts of the United States and the West Coast is a particular favorite area for them.
 Having said that, they love Ohio and they call this state their home as well.

 They can be found in various parks, bogs, and gardens.
 They love to take a drink of water from feeders, and their favorite food is spiders and other small insects.